Getting Started with AWS Certification

 If you’re a SysOps Engineer, do the AWS Certified SysOps Administrator – Associate next.
 This certification will teach you about how to optimize infrastructure to run on AWS and goes into lots of details on operations and management (including great depth on Amazon CloudWatch).

 If you’re already well on your way to being an AWS guru but haven’t taken any certifications yet, you may be tempted to start with the professional level or specialty certifications.
-Though that could work for you, I’d still recommend doing the associate level certifications first in most cases.
+Though that could work for you, I’d still recommend doing at a minimum the AWS Solutions Architect Associate certification first in most cases.

 Following this advice will help you to learn how AWS certification exams are structured and what sort of knowledge gets tested.
 You’ll also become familiar with the style of the AWS exam questions and learn how to manage time in the exams, which will help you when you get to the harder professional or specialty certification exams.